aignacio/nox/README.md

 | 12 |  mhartid |         Hart ID register        |

 ## <a name="quick"></a> Quickstart
 **NoX** uses a [docker container](https://hub.docker.com/repository/docker/aignacio/nox) to build and simulate a standalone instance of the core or an SoC requiring no additional tools to the user apart from docker itself.
+Please be aware that the process of building the simulator might require more resources than what is allocated to the `docker`, therefore if the output shows `Killed`, increase the **memory** and the **cpu** resources.
 To quickly build a simple instance of the core with two memories and simulate it through linux, follow:

 ```bash
 make all # Will first download the docker container and build the design